junkurihara/junkurihara.github.io/README.md

 My current research interests are in:

 - Information security and privacy mechanisms using coding theoretic techniques, e.g., secret sharing, private information retrieval, etc.
-- Edge computing architecture, its security and privacy, e.g., new theoretical (and mathematical) framework of secure communication and computation, privacy-preserving computation at untrusted third-party edge environment.
+- New computing and networking architecture and so-called 'security-by-design'.
+Currently, I am interested in edge computing architecture, its security and privacy, e.g., new theoretical (and mathematical) framework of secure in-networking communication and computation, privacy-preserving computation at untrusted third-party edge environment.
 - Information-centric networking (Named-data networking; NDN) and its brand-new security mechanisms, e.g., security in edge named function environment.